We all talk about waste, but do we celebrate it?

 Inspired by all the waste that is left over from production, I started this brand to salute the major act of turning old waste directly into an essential tote bag for every day wear.
 Each tote bag I design marks a subconscious shift in the way we should consume fashion.

 I am constantly inspired by the ritualistic cycles of nature.
+I designed Recyclé à Porter as a response to the changes taking place in the fashion industry with regards to circularity.
 The blumen all-over print was hand drawn by Thai illustrator Jeffrey Pangputhipong.
 A vivid element of my Thai identity is prevalent in the sharp brushstrokes of the primary colours.
 The blumen pattern, which also features the sunflower, dahlia and alpenblumen: all of which are my late Swiss grandmother's favourite flowers.

 I was determined to have a clear care label on each bag.
 This is traditionally found inside garments but I decided that our care label will be featured brightly and should speak for transparency and openness.